vitorsreis/extend-benchmark/README.md

 $agent = new Benchmark(
     'My benchmark tests',
     // [optional] 'My Comment',
-    // [optional] Printer, if not informad will be used the default printers ( Printer/Console | Printer/Html )
+    // [optional] Printer, if not informed, will be used the default printers ( Printer/Console | Printer/Html )
 );

 // 2.
 Create benchmarks